Brown University: Brown and RISD

-Dual Degree Program
+Dual degree program

 After several years of discussion between the two institutions and several students pursuing dual degrees unofficially, Brown and RISD formally established a five-year dual degree program in 2007, with the first class matriculating in the fall of 2008.
 The Brown|RISD Dual Degree Program, among the most selective in the country, offered admission to 20 of the 725 applicants for the class entering in autumn 2020, for an acceptance rate of 2.7%.
 The program combines the complementary strengths of the two institutions, integrating studio art and design at RISD with Brown's academic offerings.
-Students are admitted to the Dual Degree Program for a course lasting five years and culminating in both the Bachelor of Arts (A.B.) or Bachelor of Science (Sc.B.) degree from Brown and the Bachelor of Fine Arts (B.F.A.) degree from RISD.
+Students are admitted to the dual degree program for a course lasting five years and culminating in both the Bachelor of Arts (A.B.) or Bachelor of Science (Sc.B.) degree from Brown and the Bachelor of Fine Arts (B.F.A.) degree from RISD.
 Prospective students must apply to the two schools separately and be accepted by separate admissions committees.
 Their application must then be approved by a third Brown|RISD joint committee.

-The Granoff Center, designed by Diller Scofidio + Renfro, hosts the annual Brown|RISD Dual Degree exhibition.
+The Granoff Center, designed by Diller Scofidio + Renfro, hosts the annual Brown/RISD Dual Degree exhibition.

 Admitted students spend the first year in residence at RISD completing its first-year Experimental and Foundation Studies curriculum while taking up to three Brown classes.
 Students spend their second year in residence at Brown, during which students take mainly Brown courses while starting on their RISD major requirements.
 In the third, fourth, and fifth years, students can elect to live at either school or off-campus, and course distribution is determined by the requirements of each student's unique combination of Brown concentration and RISD major.
 Program participants are noted for their creative and original approach to cross-disciplinary opportunities, combining, for example, industrial design with engineering, or anatomical illustration with human biology, or philosophy with sculpture, or architecture with urban studies.
 An annual "BRDD Exhibition" is a well-publicized and heavily attended event, drawing interest and attendees from the broader world of industry, design, the media, and the fine arts.

-MADE Program
+MADE program

 In 2020, the two schools announced the establishment of a new joint Master of Arts in Design Engineering program.
 Abbreviated as MADE, the program intends to combine RISD's programs in industrial design with Brown's programs in engineering.
 The program is administered through Brown's School of Engineering and RISD's Architecture and Design Division.